p-sscrm/ats-to-ts/README.md

 ##  Citation

-If you use the mapping data in your research or work, please cite:
+If you use the mapping data in your research or work, please cite this repository.
+Citation information is available in the `CITATION.cff` file in the root of this repository.

+You can also reference the related research paper:

 ```bibtex
 @misc{hamer2025closingchainreducerisk,